sjorsmallon/mallib/readme.md

 # TODO

+## Extra
+Partially rewrote the entrypoint for win32.
+Should help to provide more structure to the input interfacing, as well as hopefully make the graphics thing less painful.
+Don't be afraid of constructors & destructors, they can be pretty useful if used correctly.

 ## Graphics manager
 Look at how Ogre3D does it.
 Try something similar. https://ogrecave.github.io/ogre/api/latest/setup.html

 ## VAO / VBO structure
 How are relevant `entity` meshes combined in the VBO?
 Do we have one?
 What do other people use?